taylorza/zxn-inlineasm-doc/Documentation/Pseudo-ops.md

 LEN   EQU $-lbl
 ```

-To solve for this scenario, we can let the assembler know that we expect `lbl` to change between passes by defining it as a variable.
+To solve this scenario, we can let the assembler know that we expect `lbl` to change between passes by defining it as a variable.
 The example below show how this is done.
-And since the machine code is only emitted in the final pass, the follow will generate the expected code/data layout.
+Since the machine code is only emitted in the final pass, the follow will generate the expected code/data layout.

 ```
       DS 32-LEN